Neha/resume-cli/readme.md

 ### To-Do

-to fix all the known issues.
+1. To fix all the known issues.
+2. Add themes options for fonts.

 ### Collabrations